Welcome to our blog where you'll find great articles, insights and news

 Design student Marina Volodina who attends Stroganov Moscow State University of Arts and Industry has designed a beautifully simple concept for LED lightbulbs.
 Her concept can be found on the website called Packaging of the World.
 You can see more of her work by clicking here.

 Marina explains her concept “The range consists of E14 and E27 screw bases and 5 bulb shapes which are clearly visible through the transparent packaging that helps immediately understand what type of a LED bulb you need.
 The packages are coded with 3 colours depending on color temperature in Kelvin: white packaging colour is for natural light, yellow colour is for warm light and the blue one is for cold light.
 Also the typography on the front side of the packaging supports the idea of transparancy and includes the short main information about the LED bulbs: a LED type, color temperature, a screw base and watts.
 On the reverse side all the technical characteristics are written in detail.”

-John Miziolek, President of Reset Branding says “This concept is a wonderful use of materials that really adds some visual interest to a commoditized category.
+John Miziolek, designer at Reset Branding says “This concept is a wonderful use of materials that really adds some visual interest to a commoditized category.
 It simplifies consumer choice and provides clarity for sku differentiation.”

-Canadian branding expert John Miziolek, President and Co-founder of Reset Branding was recently asked by the Globe and Mail’s Paul Attfield to comment on the new positioning strategy of Birks.
+Canadian branding professional John Miziolek, and designer at Reset Branding was recently asked by the Globe and Mail’s Paul Attfield to comment on the new positioning strategy of Birks.
 This is an excerpt from the article.